ehabit/mochadick/content/post/spec/items.md

 ##### Fishing Net

-Gathers fishes for you as you sail.
+Gathers fish for you as you sail.
 An excellent and reliable food source on the open sea.

 ##### Hammock